smrhoades/CSPB-3308-Team-6/documentation/SQL_TESTING.md

 contact_data

 ### Table Description
+This table contains information on which users have been added to each user's contacts list as well as the time of contact creation.

 ### Table Parameters
+id: table index

+user_id: unique identifier for users

+contact_id: unique identifier for users (for each contact OF associated user_id)

+created_at: timestamp for creation of contact

 ### List of tests for verifying each table
+- table can be created

+- new valid row may be added to table (must have valid and full contents and not already exist as contact)

 ### Data Access Methods

 #### Name
+getContactsList

 #### Description
+Query the database and return list of user's contacts and timestamps

 #### Parameters
+user: id of user seeking contacts list

 #### return values
+contactsArray: list of contacts in order from older to newest

+timestampArray: list of timestamps corresponding to contact creation

 #### List of tests for verifying each access method
+- all contacts for user are returned

+- no contacts for other users are returned

+- both return arrays are in correct order

+- both return arrays are of the same length